 - If the batter seems too thick or too runny adjust by adding ½ tablespoons of milk or 1 tablespoon flour at a time until right consistency is achieved.

-- Heat a non-stick pan on medium-low heat and lightly grease it.
+- Heat a griddle or non-stick pan on medium-low heat and lightly grease it.
 Use about ¼ cup of batter per pancake.
 Carefully flip once the edges are set.
 Repeat with remaining batter.
 Regrease as necessary.

-- Makes 10 smaller, thick pancakes.
+- Makes 10-12 smaller, thick pancakes.
 Serve with extra chocolate chips, a dollop of butter and/or maple syrup.

 Inspired by Dana's recipe.
+This post may contain affiliate links.

 Lauren | The Oatmeal Artist